 How to detect shadow IT in your company

-Shadow IT is by definition invisible - but leaves traces.
+Shadow IT is invisible by definition - but it leaves traces.

-It is worth paying attention to several signals: employees are using personal accounts for business purposes, tools and applications are functioning in the company that no one has officially implemented, one person "knows everything" about a certain system and is the only one who can operate it, and project data goes to various places depending on who is currently working on the project.
+It is worth paying attention to a few signals: employees use personal accounts for work purposes, tools and applications operate in the company that no one officially deployed, one person "knows everything" about a system and is the only one who can support it, and project data ends up in different places depending on who is currently working on the project

-An audit can help identify these situations.
-It is one of the first steps we take when onboarding a new client.
+An audit helps identify such situations.
+This is one of the first steps we take when onboarding a new client.

-Daily monitoring of the environment helps prevent the emergence of this phenomenon on a regular basis.
+Daily monitoring of the environment prevents this phenomenon from emerging on an ongoing basis.

 How to prevent shadow IT

-Simply prohibiting the use of unofficial tools rarely works.
-Employees bypass restrictions if the official solutions do not meet their needs.
+Simply banning the use of unofficial tools rarely works.
+Employees bypass bans if official solutions do not meet their needs.

-A more effective approach is to understand why shadow IT arises in the first place and to eliminate the causes.
-If employees use personal Dropbox because the company file storage system is inconvenient - the problem lies with the tool, not the employees.
-If someone configures equipment themselves because reporting to IT takes too long - the problem lies with the availability of support.
+A more effective approach is to understand why shadow IT appears at all, and remove the causes.
+If employees use a personal Dropbox because the company file storage system is inconvenient - the problem lies in the tool, not the employees.
+If someone configures hardware on their own because the IT ticket takes too long - the problem lies in the availability of support.

-The fundamental requirement is easy, constant, and quick access to IT support - one that can be approached with anything: both a serious outage and a minor irregularity that "might resolve itself."
-Why reporting every, even the smallest issue to IT is important - we explain in the article Why Your IT Should Know Everything.
+The basic requirement is easy, continuous, and fast access to IT support - the kind you can report anything to: both a major outage and a minor irregularity that "may go away on its own".
+Why reporting every issue, even the smallest one, to IT matters - we explain in the article Why Your IT Should Know About Everything.

-Employees should know whom to approach for every problem and be assured that they will be assisted without unnecessary complications.
-Only then does shadow IT lose its rationale.
+Employees should know who to contact about every problem and be confident that they will be handled without unnecessary complications.
+Only then does shadow IT cease to have a reason to exist.

-When taking care of a new company, one of the first steps is to assess the environment - including identifying tools and solutions that function outside of the official infrastructure.
-Not to hold anyone accountable, but to know what we are actually dealing with.
+When taking over IT care for a new company, one of the first steps is to assess the environment - including identifying the tools and solutions that operate outside the official infrastructure.
+Not to hold anyone accountable, but to understand what we are actually dealing with.

-We also strive to create an environment where shadow IT has no reason to arise: support is available, processes run smoothly, and employees know that every request - even minor - is welcome.
+We also strive to create an environment where shadow IT simply has no reason to emerge: support is available, processes run efficiently, and employees know that every ticket - even a minor one - is welcome.
 Responsible IT wants to know everything.
-It is the only way to maintain real control over the company's security.
+That is the only way to maintain real control over the company's security.